kiran-collab/Griffin-Drone-Car-Collaboration/README.md

 #Ongoing & Future Work

 _We plan to implement a real-time communication channel between the Drone and Car.
-We wish to evaluate drone's resources and network conditions in the experiment setup, following which we plan to simulate and test our proposed Griffin system to evaluate the accuracy and response-time for event detection._
+We wish to evaluate drone's resources and network conditions in the experiment setup, following which we plan to simulate and test our proposed Griffin system.
+Our goal is to evaluate the accuracy and response-time for event detection._